jamolpe/jamolpe/readme.md

 # Jamolpe

 Hi All!
-Im Javier Software a developer currently working for AXA Barcelona by Bussines-Insights.
+Im Javier Software a engenieer currently working for Vueling Airlines as a cloud engenieer.

-Since I started my journey as a developer, I have been interested in learning new technologies and being constantly learning, I love sharing knowledge with my colleagues and learning about different businesses and needs that software can help solve.
+Since I started my journey as a engenieer, I have been interested in learning new technologies, I love sharing knowledge with my colleagues and learning about different businesses and needs that software can help to solve.

-I have experience working as a full-stack but my main role during this last year has been in the backend and I'm currently learinig about microservices architectures and best practices.
+I have experience working as a full-stack but my main role during this last year has been in the backend and I'm currently working with microservices architectures data analysis and cloud.

 I have worked with different technologies: